Birmingham Six: Appeals

+Later lives and deaths

-Richard McIlkenny, one of the six men wrongly convicted of the Birmingham pub bombings, died of cancer on 21 May 2006, aged 73.
-He had returned to Ireland shortly after he was freed from prison, and died in hospital with his family at his bedside.
-McIlkenny was buried on 24 May in Celbridge, County Kildare.
+Richard McIlkenny died of cancer on 21 May 2006, aged 73.
+He had returned to Ireland shortly after he was freed from prison and died in hospital with his family at his bedside.
+He was buried on 24 May in Celbridge, County Kildare.
 The other members of the Birmingham Six were present at his wake and funeral.

+Hugh Callaghan died on 27 May 2023, aged 93.

+Patrick Hill died in his home in Ayrshire, on 30 December 2024, aged 80.

-Of the five surviving members of the Birmingham Six, Patrick Hill currently resides in Ayrshire; Gerard Hunter in Portugal; John Walker in Donegal; and both Hugh Callaghan and William Power in London.
+As of 2011, of the three surviving members of the Birmingham Six, Gerard Hunter resided in Portugal, John Walker in Donegal and William Power in London.

 Consequences

 The success of the appeals and other miscarriages of justice caused the Home Secretary to set up a Royal Commission on Criminal Justice in 1991.
 The commission reported in 1993 and led to the Criminal Appeal Act 1995 which established the Criminal Cases Review Commission in 1997.
 Superintendent George Reade and two other police officers were charged with perjury and conspiracy to pervert the course of justice but were never prosecuted.
 During the inquest into the bombings in 2016, Hill stated that he knew the identities of three of the bombers who were still "free men" in Ireland.